 Students can apply for a bursary payment of:

-If your partner is another medical student and you are both offered the same site, you will have the choice of accepting the living arrangements the RCSWA makes for you or accepting the bursary to provide your own accommodation.
-Student with partners will not be housed together.
+If your partner is another medical student and you are both offered the same site, you will have the choice of accepting the living arrangements we make for you or accepting the bursary to provide your own accommodation.
+Students with partners will not be housed together.

 We advise you to investigate the availability and costs of accommodation at your preferred sites before submitting your preferences.